will-langdale/matchbox/README.md

 To implement 🔌hybrid additive matching, there are three foundational ideas:

 1. Every dataset we're matching must be a dimension table
-2. A company entity (a "cluster") can only ever have a maximum of one item from each dimension table
+2. A resolved company entity (a "cluster") can only ever have a maximum of one item from each dimension table
 3. The left side of a join is always constructed from the clusters table

 Everything else flows from this.
 Matching is done in a pipeline where each step is `n`.
 For each step in a matching pipeline: